 Retired Partner and Senior Vice President, Wellington Management Co., LLP

 Nancy Lukitsh has been active in the investment management industry since 1993.
-She spent the majority of that time as senior vice president, partner, and director of marketing at Wellington Management, where she was responsible for the development and execution of the firm’s global marketing strategy.
+She spent the majority of that time as senior vice president, partner, and director of marketing at Wellington Management Company, where she was responsible for the development and execution of the firm’s global marketing strategy.
 She currently serves as a trustee of the Columbia Atlantic (Mutual) Funds.
-Prior to joining Wellington Management, Nancy was a partner at McKinsey & Company, where she led their East Coast healthcare practice and also served a range of clients in the health insurance and financial services industries.
-Nancy serves on the executive committee of the Leadership Council of the Harvard T.H.
-Chan School of Public Health; the visiting committee for the Dean for Student Life at the Massachusetts Institute of Technology; and the Women's Health Leadership Council, Connor's Center, Brigham and Women's Hospital.
-She is a graduate of the Massachusetts Institute of Technology and received her MBA from Harvard Business School.
+Prior to joining Wellington Management, Lukitsh was a partner at McKinsey & Company, where she led their East Coast healthcare practice and also served a range of clients in the health insurance and financial services industries.
+Currently, Lukitsh serves as an Overseer for the Huntington Theater Company; and on two visiting committees at the Massachusetts Institute of Technology.
+She is a graduate of MIT with a degree in Earth and planetary sciences and received her M.B.A. from Harvard Business School.